aaryaamoharir/OS_Project3/devlog.md

 I'm currently having trouble with it reading in the number of arguments for some reason so I'm ending this session and will come back in a while to continue working on the project

+## **05-11-2025 2:41PM Session**
+Currently I'm working on creating a basic implementation of the program.
+I realized the issue from the morning was because I wasn't using the last line (name == main) and therefore, it was never going to the main function